A selection principle for 2D steady Euler flows via the vanishing viscosity limit: A selection principle for flows in periodic strips

 Finally, since $b=0$ in \eqref{const_int}, the same reasoning as in the proof of Proposition \ref{prop_A} shows that $\omega$ is constant in $\mbT\times(-1,1)$.
 This contradicts the presence of contractible closed streamlines, thus completing the proof of Proposition \ref{prop_B}. \end{proof}

-{\bf Acknowledgement.} The research of Gui is supported by University of Macau research grants CPG2024-00016-FST, CPG2025-00032-FST, SRG2023-00011-FST, MYRG-GRG2023-00139-FST-UMDF, UMDF Professorial Fellowship of Mathematics, Macao SAR FDCT 0003/2023/RIA1 and Macao SAR FDCT 0024/2023/RIB1.
+{\bf Acknowledgement.} The research of Gui is supported by NSFC Key Program (Grant No. 12531010), University of Macau research grants CPG2024-00016-FST, CPG2025-00032-FST, SRG2023-00011-FST, MYRG-GRG2023-00139-FST-UMDF, UMDF Professorial Fellowship of Mathematics, Macao SAR FDCT 0003/2023/RIA1 and Macao SAR FDCT 0024/2023/RIB1.
 The research of Xie is partially supported by NSFC grants 12571238 and 12426203.